controlecidadao/samantha_ia/README.md

 ---

-Displays the all the current chat session responses in a pop-up browser window.
+Displays the all the current chat session responses in a HTML pop-up browser window.

 The first time the button is pressed, it takes a few seconds for the window to appear.